angular/angular/aio/content/guide/architecture-modules.md

 <div class="alert is-helpful">

-**Note:** The hierarchical structure of views is a key factor in the way Angular detects and responds to changes in the DOM and app data.
+**Note:** The hierarchical structure of views is a key factor in the way Angular detects and responds to changes in the DOM and application data.

 </div>

 ## NgModules and JavaScript modules

 The NgModule system is different from and unrelated to the JavaScript (ES2015) module system for managing collections of JavaScript objects.
-These are *complementary* module systems that you can use together to write your apps.
+These are *complementary* module systems that you can use together to write your applications.

 In JavaScript each *file* is a module and all objects defined in the file belong to that module.
 The module declares some objects to be public by marking them with the `export` key word.